h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

     = 10.19 mm

 The MAP estimate indicates that the true process mean is likely 10.19 mm, which suggests the machine might need recalibration as it's producing bearings larger than the specification of 10.0 mm.

+**Problem 4**: You are calibrating a new thermometer.
+Based on the manufacturer's specifications, you believe the thermometer has a bias of around +1.5°C with a variance of 0.64 (σ₀² = 0.64).
+You test the thermometer against a reference thermometer and get the following differences: +1.2°C, +1.8°C, +1.3°C, and +1.7°C. Assuming measurement noise with variance 0.25 (σ² = 0.25), calculate the MAP estimate of the true bias.

+**Solution**:

+Using the MAP formula with:
+- Prior mean: μ₀ = 1.5°C (manufacturer's specification)
+- Prior variance: σ₀² = 0.64°C²
+- Observed differences: [1.2, 1.8, 1.3, 1.7]°C
+- Number of observations: N = 4
+- Sample mean: (1.2 + 1.8 + 1.3 + 1.7)/4 = 1.5°C
+- Data variance: σ² = 0.25°C²

+Step 1: Calculate the variance ratio r = σ₀²/σ² = 0.64/0.25 = 2.56

+Step 2: Calculate the MAP estimate
+MAP = (μ₀ + r × N × sample_mean)/(1 + r × N)
+    = (1.5 + 2.56 × 4 × 1.5)/(1 + 2.56 × 4)
+    = (1.5 + 15.36)/(1 + 10.24)
+    = 16.86/11.24
+    = 1.5°C

+The MAP estimate of 1.5°C exactly matches both the prior mean and the sample mean.
+This coincidence occurred because the sample mean exactly matched the prior mean, confirming our prior belief.
+If the sample mean had been different from the prior, the MAP estimate would have fallen between them, weighted according to our confidence in each.

 ## Key Insights